 for any elements $x_1,\ldots, x_{k+1} \in M$ (note that for notational transparency we denote by a simple dot the concatenation product in $T(M)$).
 In particular, $K$ maps $x_1 . x_2 \in T(M)$ to

 and for $x_1 . x_2. x_3 \in T(M)$ we obtain

 In the second equality we used that $x_1\rhd(x_2 . x_3) = (x_1\rhd x_2) . x_3 + x_2 . (x_1\rhd x_3)$.
 The map $K$ is clearly invertible, as $K(U)-U$ is a linear combination of terms of strictly smaller length than the length of the element $U \in T(M)$.
-The inverse $K^{-1}$ admits a closed formula in terms of ordered set partitions \cite[Paragraph 2.5.2]{AEMM2022}.
+The inverse $K^{-1}$ admits a closed formula in terms of set partitions (with blocks ordered according to their respective maximal elements) \cite[Paragraph 2.5.2]{AEMM2022}.
 Defining the Grossman--Larson product on the cocommutative post-Hopf algebra $T(M)$

 for $A,B \in T(M)$, it follows from \cite[Proposition 1]{Gavrilov2012} and \cite[Theorem 3]{AEMM2022} that $K$ is a Hopf algebra isomorphism from $\wt{H}=\big(T(M),*,\mathbf 1,\Delta,S_*,\varepsilon\big)$ onto $\big(T(M),.,\mathbf 1,\Delta,S,\varepsilon\big)$, that is, for $A,B \in T(M)$, we have